nandhakumar2611/mindx-inventory-docs/docs/settings/warehouse.md

 - Click the **Make as Primary** option next to the desired warehouse.
 - Confirm your selection in the pop-up that follows.
 The selected warehouse will now act as the primary.

+!!!
+Tip

-Pro Tip: You can only have one primary warehouse at a time.
+      You can only have one primary warehouse at a time.
 Choose it based on your main operational requirements.

 ## **Deactivate & Reactivate a Warehouse**